pololu/libpololu-avr/arduino/README-Arduino.txt

 == Change Log ==

+2022 Oct 26 -
+* Got the examples to show up in Arduino 2.0.0.
+* Removed the 'Pololu USB AVR Programmer' entry.
+* Other small improvements.

 2015 Mar 24 -
 * Fixed a bug in PololuWheelEncoders that was causing it to lose half of the counts.
 This bug was introduced in 2012.